Father: Philip Payne

 Mother: Ann

-Married: Samuel Plumbe on 23 June 1834 in St. Dunstan, Stepney, London, England
+Married: Samuel Plumbe on 23 June 1834 in St. Dunstan, Stepney, London, England.

 Children:

-There is Hope by Freda Knight:
+From the publication Now There is Hope by Freda Knight:

 In the spring of 1847 Andrew Reed set off on a fact-finding mission, travelling to France, Germany and Switzerland where institutions had already been founded.
 He came back with much information, and was determined to tackle the problem in this country.